travelgateX/documentation-site/content/travelgatex/release-notes/graphql-schema-changes.md

 Check out this list of new releases and changes applied on the **TravelgateX GraphQL API**.

+## 2019-08-29

+🛑  Input field `ReferenceFilter.supplier` changed type from `[String]` to `[String!]`

+🛑  Input field `ReferenceFilter.client` changed type from `[String]` to `[String!]`

+⚠️  Enum value `PRICE` was added to enum `AlertType`

+✅  Input field `configurationPrice` was added to input object type `AlertUpdateInput`

+✅  Input field `AlertConfigurationInputAverageTime.groupBy` description changed from `Possibility to group by traffic and calculate its parameters separately ` to `Possibility to group by traffic and calculate its parameters separately`

+✅  Input field `configurationPrice` was added to input object type `AlertInput`

+✅  Input field `hotel` was added to input object type `ReferenceFilter`

+✅  Input field `LoggingLegacyFilterInput.to` changed type from `DateTime!` to `DateTime`

+✅  Input field `LoggingLegacyFilterInput.from` changed type from `DateTime!` to `DateTime`

+✅  Input field `groups` was added to input object type `LoggingLegacyFilterInput`

+✅  Input field `timeRange` was added to input object type `LoggingLegacyFilterInput`

+✅  Field `price` was added to object type `AlertTypeConfiguration`

+✅  Field `legacyRoomId` was added to object type `Room`

+✅  Deprecation reason on field `AdminQuery.entities` has changed from `` to `deprecated from 2019-08-21.
+Only for statsX product.
+Use client, supplier, accesess queries`

+✅  Type `AlertPriceUpdateInput` was added

+✅  Type `AlertUpdateConfigurationInputPrice` was added

+✅  Type `AlertPriceInput` was added

+✅  Type `AlertGroupsInsights` was added

+✅  Type `AlertConfigurationInputPrice` was added

+✅  Type `RangePrice` was added

+✅  Type `CheckPrice` was added

+✅  Type `ModePrice` was added

+✅  Type `AlertPrice` was added

 ## 2019-08-19

 🛑  Input field `ReferenceFilter.supplier` changed type from `String` to `[String]`